PetyrB2/22AprEnable1_IMS/README.md

 ---------------------------------------------
 ==================================================================

-# 3. An exmaple of using the application to DELETE a Customer:
+# 4. An exmaple of using the application to DELETE an Order:

 OUR MENU Pops up: